tiagodgy/PAY-PAGAMENTOS/README.md

 </p>
 <hr>
 <h3> Login screen </h3>
 <p> The login is located in the file SignIn.js.
-This page is made of two input fields, one for the user CPF (A brazilian federal document, with unique nuber for each person) and other for password.
-Bellow is located a switch that the user can toggle to save the informations on local storage and keep him logged.</p>
+This page is made of two input fields, one for the user CPF (A Brazilian federal document, with unique nuber for each person) and other for password.
+Bellow is located a switch that the user can toggle to save the information on local storage and keep him logged.</p>
 <p align="center">
   <img src="https://github.com/tiagodgy/PAY-PAGAMENTOS/blob/master/src/screens/images/scrennshots/login.jpeg?raw=true" width="200" />
 </p>
 <hr>
 <h3> Sign up screens </h3>
-<p> A new user on the plataform can choose to create a new account on the first page or in the login page.
+<p> A new user on the app can choose to create a new account on the first page or in the login page.
 It will redirect the user to the sign up process that consists of 4 screens.
-SignUp.js that gets personal informations from user, Adress.js that gets the billing adress from user, ChargeDate.js that gets the billing day and finally Policy.js that asks the user for confirmation on the privacy policy.
+SignUp.js that gets personal information from user, Adress.js that gets the billing address from user, ChargeDate.js that gets the billing day and finally Policy.js that asks the user for confirmation on the privacy policy.
 After confirming the last one, user data is sent to our "fake" API server and stored in the database.json file.</p>
 <p align="center">
   <img src="https://github.com/tiagodgy/PAY-PAGAMENTOS/blob/master/src/screens/images/scrennshots/SignUp.jpeg?raw=true" width="200" />
   <img src="https://github.com/tiagodgy/PAY-PAGAMENTOS/blob/master/src/screens/images/scrennshots/adress.jpeg?raw=true" width="200" />